 Routledge authors, editors, and contributors are entitled to an author discount when purchasing books directly from us for print books.
-You should receive information on the discount codes from the Marketing Team once your book is in published and can purchase through our website or the ways stated below.
-If you are interested in purchasing in the ebook format (not print) please email email@example.com.
+To obtain your discount code, please contact your Editor.
+You can purchase through our website, or the methods stated below.
+If you are interested in purchasing in the ebook format (not print) please email firstname.lastname@example.org.

 Ordering from the UK, Europe, and Asia

 By mail: Taylor & Francis, Bookpoint Ltd, 130 Milton Park, Abingdon, Oxon, OX14 4SB

 By phone: +44 (0)1235 400524, Choose Option 3